radiantearth/community-sprints/11052019-arlignton-va/agenda.md

 # Overview

 The sprint runs for 3 days, november 5, 6 and 7th.
-The main iractivities will run 9-5 eastern time (todo - add a good worldclock link) - check your timezone as we are in the midst of time changes.
+The main iractivities will run 9-5 eastern time (be sure to check the [start time on worldclock](https://www.timeanddate.com/worldclock/meetingdetails.html?year=2019&month=11&day=5&hour=14&min=0&sec=0&p1=263&p2=136&p3=16&p4=224&p5=145) as we're in the midst of time changes, so it may be different than you expect).
 Each day we will have a kickoff in the morning at 9, as one big group, including remotes.
 But most work through the sprint will be done in smaller groups, who will work for a time and then come together to report out and get feedback from other groups.
 1-2 sessions will be done using the conferencing facilities, and smaller groups can also set up video calls if they want to discuss with remotes.